e3prom/miscsec/GHHv5-SEHOP-Bypass/README.md

 on a debugger such as Immunity Debugger.

 ## PoC Binaries
-The PE/COFF executable and the accompanying .dll have been compiled with the /GS flag but /SafeSEH, /DYNAMICBASE and /NXCompat disabled.
+The PE/COFF executable and the accompanying .dll have both been compiled with the /GS flag to add security cookies onto the stack and with /DYNAMICBASE and /NXCompat disabled.
+The main executable has been compiled with /SafeSEH on.

 Here's the SHA256 checksums for the executable and the DLL:
 ```